cissieAB/indico_conf_scraper/ml-np/acat2019-gan.md

 ```

 ---
-First read on 10/22/2022.
-Don't quite understand though it only
+### Oct 22 2022
- gets 6 pages.
+Don't quite understand though it only gets 6 pages.

 The NN architecture is in Section 3, which seems to be FCs.
  The loss function and the stepping method look like to be in